A pitch is…

 Your marketing tool and an important part of networking.
 It is used to concisely state who you are and what you are seeking.
 Your pitch should include what you can bring to an internship, co-op, or full-time position, and should focus on the employer’s needs.

-To start an effective conversation with recruiters, it’s best to walk up, shake their hand firmly, smile, and introduce yourself.
+To start an effective conversation with recruiters, smile and introduce yourself with confidence.